 The Heritage Character Statement describes those aspects of the District that define the special architectural, historical, contextual and landscape characteristics of the area.
-The character statement supports establishment of a district boundary that delineates the area of special character.
+The character statement supports the establishment of a district boundary that delineates the area of special character.
 The Plan provides a guide to the care and conservation of the architectural heritage, the public and private landscape and the alteration of properties and streetscapes located in the District.
 It also provides guidance related to development.
-The intent of the Plan is to foster and encourage a public sense of interest in the preservation of heritage resources. area's Information Sessions were conducted to assist in encouraging resident participation and input into the Plan.
+The intent of the Plan is to foster and encourage a public sense of interest in the preservation of area's heritage resources. the Public Information Sessions were conducted to assist in encouraging resident participation and input into the Plan.